jpantao/BMon-Andoid/README.md

 # BMon-Android

-This is just the mobile android application of BMon. for more information go to the [main](https://github.com/jpantao/BMon) repository.
+This repository holds BMon's mobile android application.
+For more information go to the [main](https://github.com/jpantao/BMon) repository.